BendingSpoons/katana-swift/README.md

 ### Layout of the UI

 Katana has its own language (inspired by [Plastic](https://github.com/BendingSpoons/plastic-lib-iOS)) to programmatically define fully responsive layouts that will gracefully scale at every aspect ratio or size, including font sizes and images.
-If you want to opt in, just implement the `PlasticNodeDescription` protocol and its `layout` method where you can to define the layout of the children, based on the given `referenceSize`.
+If you want to opt in, just implement the `PlasticNodeDescription` protocol and its `layout` method where you can define the layout of the children, based on the given `referenceSize`.
 The layout system will use the reference size to compute the proper scaling.

 ```swift
 struct CounterScreen: ConnectedNodeDescription, PlasticNodeDescription, PlasticReferenceSizeable {